jekuno/milia/README.md

 ##### Clean up tenant references

-Cleanu up any generated belongs_to tenant references in all models which the generator might have generated (both <i>acts_as_tenant</i> and <i>acts_as_universal</i>).
+Clean up any generated belongs_to tenant references in all models which the generator might have generated (both <i>acts_as_tenant</i> and <i>acts_as_universal</i>).

 #### Setup your custom models